DeepDoge/purify.js/README.md

 ## What is purify.js

-**purify.js** is a 1.0KB _(minified, gzipped)_ JavaScript UI building library that encourages the usage of pure JavaScript and DOM, while providing a thin layer of abstraction for the annoying parts for better dx _(developer-experience)_.
+**purify.js** is a 1.0KB _(minified, gzipped)_ JavaScript UI building library that encourages the usage of pure JavaScript and DOM, while providing a thin layer of abstraction for the annoying parts for better DX _(developer experience)_.

 ---

 ## Size ⚡

-**purify.j** stands out with its minimal size:
+**purify.js** stands out with its minimal size:

 | Library         | .min.js  | .min.js.gz |
 | --------------- | -------- | ---------- |